Overall, JavaScript have three differenct value-comparison operations:

 -

-will compare two things without type conversion. which means the first step is check the type of two things.- If
+===will compare two things without type conversion. which means the first step is check the type of two things.- If

-- If x, y are
+typeof(x)is nottypeof(y)thenreturn false - If x, y are

-then compare the value of those two number. - Special case:
+Numberthen compare the value of those two number. - Special case:

 - If